-Tiny Sketches: An Illustrator's-Eye View Of The Tiny Desk Concerts
+Tiny Desk Sketches: An Illustrator's Year In The Front Row

 As an illustrator at NPR, my work includes creating editorial illustrations for news stories, photo illustrations for the NPR Music team, looping animations for smart displays, and the occasional journalistic drawing foray out in Washington, D.C.
 Few things make me say, "I can't believe this is part of my real job" quite like sketching Tiny Desk concerts as they happen.